jenkinsci/authorize-project-plugin/README.md

 ## Screenshots

--   After installed Authorize Project plugin, you will find "Access Control for Builds" in "Manage Jenkins" \> "Configure Global Security".
+-   The plugin adds "Access Control for Builds" in "Manage Jenkins" \> "Configure Global Security".
 Adding "Configure Build Authorizations in Project Configuration" enables Authorize Project plugin.
     ![](docs/images/authorize-project_01_globalsecurity.png)
     -   You can also disable specific strategies in this page.
 Disabled strategies are never used for authorization.
 -   A new side bar menu "Authorization" will appear in project pages.
     ![](docs/images/sidebar.png)
 -   You can select how to authorize builds of the project in the "Authorization" page.
     ![](docs/images/authorization-page.png)
 -   When selecting "Run as Specific User", you can enter User ID with whose authorization builds will run.
 If you enter a user ID except yourself and have no administrative privilege, you are required to enter the password of that user.
     ![](docs/images/authorization-page-specific-user.png)
     -   You can also use API token, especially for non password-based security realms.